l0c0b0b0/bit00/README.md

-# AutoRecon
+# BIT00

-AutoRecon is a multi-threaded reconnaissance tool which performs automated enumeration of subdomains, ports, emails and vulnerabilities.
+BIT00 is a multi-threaded reconnaissance tool which performs automated enumeration of osint, subdomains, ports, emails and vulnerabilities.
 It is intended as a time-saving tool on penetration testing.

+The tool is splited into different modules, like OSINT - NETSCAN.
+Future work will be implemented LDAP for internal enumeration.

-The tool works by firstly performing port scans /service detection scans.
-From those initial results, the tool will launch further enumeration scans of those services using a number of different tools.
+The tool works by firstly performing reconnaissance face before testing each host, even for the OSINT.
+From those initial results of the reconnaissance, the tool will launch further enumeration scans of those services or targets using a number of different tools.

 Everything in the tool is highly configurable.
 The author will not be held responsible for negative actions that result from the mis-use of this tool.

-**Disclaimer: While Autorecon endeavors to perform as much identification and enumeration of services as possible, there is no guarantee that every service will be identified, or that every service will be fully enumerated.**
+**Disclaimer: While BIT00 endeavors to perform as much identification and enumeration of services as possible, there is no guarantee that every service will be identified, or that every service will be fully enumerated.**

 ## Origin